simonom/PyCHAM/README.md

 ## Installation

-There are two options for installing, via conda and from source.
+There are two options for installing, via conda and from source (pip).
 Experience indicates that the conda install is more straightforward than the pip, therefore we recommend this.

 ## Install from conda